 Why Segment Markets?

 Other departments are favorably impacted as well.
-For instance, Sales Operations can optimize territory designs, compensation plans and quotas.
+For instance, Sales Operations can optimize your territory design, compensation plans, and quotas.
 Marketing will more effectively deliver content targeted to these high value customers and prospects.
 Product development can more accurately determine who to target with products and services.
 Alignment and collaboration drive stakeholder visibility.

 How to Segment Markets